CheatBase/CheatBase/CONTRIBUTING.md

 ### **cheatName**

+The **cheatName** should describe the function of the cheat as clearly as possible without exceeding more than 7 or so words.
+Anything more than that can be saved for the **cheatDescription** to more fully describe the cheat's function.

+Ideally, you should be able to read a **cheatName** and know exactly what the cheat does.

 ### **cheatActivation**

 Describes a series of buttons that or singular button that when pressed or held, activates the cheat codes function in game.
 Examples: "Press Select+Down to activate." and "Press and hold Select to activate."